fredcamaral/mcp-alfarrabio/README.md

-# MCP Memory Server
+# Lerian MCP Memory Server

-> **Smart memory for AI assistants** - A Model Context Protocol (MCP) server that remembers your conversations, learns from patterns, and provides intelligent context suggestions.
+> **Smart memory for AI assistants** - A high-performance Go-based Model Context Protocol (MCP) server that remembers your conversations, learns from patterns, and provides intelligent context suggestions.

 Perfect for **Claude Desktop**, **VS Code**, **Continue**, **Cursor**, and any MCP-compatible AI client.